DIY Pet Casket: Build a Heartfelt Memorial for Under $20

 Step 3: Add a Cozy Lining

-This step adds the soft, personal touch:
+This step adds the soft, personal touch that makes it feel like them:

 1. Pick fabric: A favorite blanket or soft towel works well.